-I am a Professor of Computer Science at Duke University, where I currently also serve as Associate Chair.
-Previously, I (briefly) worked at Microsoft Research and Bell Labs, and was a visitor at Google Research and the Simons Institute for Theory of Computing.
 I obtained my PhD in theoretical computer science at the Massachusetts Institute of Technology under the supervision of Prof. David Karger by defending this.
 Prior to that, I studied at the Indian Institute of Science (advised by Prof. Ramesh Hariharan) and at Jadavpur University.

 A long time ago, I grew up in the industrial town of Durgapur where I went to St. Xavier's School.